 In order to use the materials in the library, a patron must sign a registration card giving name, address and telephone number.
-The borrower's card must be presented each time media is checked out.
+The borrower's card is typed from this information and is kept on file at the circulation desk.
+Each borrower must ask for his/her card when ready to check out any media.